Can I roll back to ROB-EX 6.4 after upgrading the ROB-EX Server, if needed?

 ROB-EX Server service is running using Local System, but the Integration Client is using Local Service.
 Why is that?

-We use Local Service since it is best practise to assign least possible authorization rights to services.
+We use Local Service since it is best practice to assign the least possible authorization rights to services.

 ROB-EX Server uses Local system since our experience shows that Local Service does not have the necessary rights when querying the AD.
 The ROB-EX Server service needs to query the AD, since it handles the login of users through Windows AD.